Daoud-Hussain/Cloud-Native-Monitoring/README.md

 )
 ```

-make sure to edit the name of the image on line 25 with your image Uri.
+Make sure to edit the name of the image on line 26 with your image Uri.

 - Once you run this file by running “python3 eks.py” deployment and service will be created.
 - Check by running following commands: